apitrace/apitrace/README.markdown

 commit responsible for a regression.

 Below is an example of using tracecheck.py to bisect a regression in the Mesa-based Intel 965 driver.
-But the procedure could be applied to any GL driver hosted on a git repository.
+But the procedure could be applied to any OpenGL driver hosted on a git repository.

 First, create a build script, named build-script.sh, containing: